MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

 You don’t need to do anything to place images or videos associated with a step.
 They automatically appear when the operator goes to the step.
 They can select the **Media** button to close the image or video.

-The 3D assets associated with each step appear below the Step card:
+The 3D assets associated with each step appear below the Step card in *the bin*:

 ![3D assets below Step card)](media/place-holograms.PNG "3D assets below Step card")